Last Updated on

 - Supplementary hay also serves the purpose well when fresh fonder isn’t available

-- Pygmy goats love fruits and vegetable
+- Pygmy goats love fruits and vegetables

 - Offer a quarter cup of grains every day